 If you are deciding whether to be a guarantor, it is important that you trust the person you are signing for and his or her ability to pay.
 It's also important that you can handle the commitment financially, as it is within the realm of possibility that you would need to pay up.
 If you are in your own lease, you can still be a guarantor for a friend or loved one as long as you can show a landlord that you're financially qualified.

 Once a tenant signs their lease, they're on the hook for rent for the remainder of the lease term.
-In similar fashion, someone who signs as guarantor becomes committed to fulfilling that duty for the same period.
+In a similar fashion, someone who signs as guarantor becomes committed to fulfilling that duty for the same period.
 So, if you sign the lease of a relative or friend as a guarantor, you must agree to stay the guarantor for a year.

-If your financial situation or your relationship with the person you signed for changes and you no longer wants to be a guarantor, you must normally wait until the lease term runs out.
+If your financial situation or your relationship with the person you signed for changes and you no longer want to be a guarantor, you must normally wait until the lease term runs out.
 Once this happens and the lease expires, your role as guarantor ends.
 (For it to continue, you would need to sign a lease renewal as guarantor for a new lease term.)

 Because a guarantor's duties only come into play in the event a tenant misses a rent payment, it's quite possible that you won't ever have to pay a penny as guarantor.
 However, if you insist on getting out of your lease obligations, the tenant can try to convince their landlord to modify the lease to remove you.
 The landlord might agree to this if the tenant can prove their financial picture has greatly improved, or if they are able to supply a substitute guarantor who passes muster.